kennynahh/uw-reality-labs/README.md

 ### designing around lenses

 The interactions between the lenses and the user can often make or break the experience of a lot of consumer VR headsets.
 Popular consumer VR products like the [Valve Index](https://www.valvesoftware.com/en/index/deep-dive/) have fully adjustable lens interpupilary distance (IPD), as well as adjustable eye relief (distance of the lenses from the user's eyes).
 This makes this product much more accessible to a wide range of users, and serves to be more comfortable for individuals sensitiive to such changes.
-However, the further the lenses are from the user's eyes, the smaller the field of view (FoV) is, (given the lenses stay the same size) - and this is why it is especially important that the VR headset sits at a reasonable length from the user.
+However, the further the lenses are from the user's eyes, the smaller the field of view (FoV) is, (given the lenses stay the same size) - and this is why it is especially important that the VR headset sits at a reasonable length from the user's face.

 We picked [fresnel](https://xinreality.com/wiki/Fresnel_lens) lenses for now, since they are readily available for very low prices on platforms like Amazon and Aliexpress, and are thin and lightweight.
 A lot of these lenses can be purchased at various focal lengths; we hope to test multiple.
 Depending on the focal length, the length of the headset's housing will vary, so there may be some merit in seeing the difference between shorter and longer housings (in terms of image quality, FOV, perceived weight of the HMD and how this affects comfort, etc.) Creating the mechanical design for the housing of the VR headset will be challenging, given that we'd like to include user-addressable IPD, as well as test different housing for different lenses.

-### drivers

-SteamVR is the only universal platform with accessible driver SDKs.
-It is an easy choice to pick for an open-source project.
-While we hope in the future to build our own drivers from the OpenVR SDK, for now (in our very early stage), we're going to borrow drivers from [HadesVR](https://github.com/HadesVR/HadesVR), an existing project on DIY VR.
+However, we are excited to begin testing this once our lenses arrive.

 ## resources

 Reality from Scratch draws inspiration from and utilizes resources and knowledge from existing open-source projects, such as Relativty and HadesVR.
+We really appreciate the members of the DIY VR community who continue to update their repos.

 A large portion of our research comes from helpful articles and sources from companies like Valve, and from initiatives like XinReality.
-These useful resources will be cited throughout this doc.
+These useful resources are cited throughout this doc.